tkiraly/regional/regional.md

 #### 2.6.7 CN470-510 Receive windows

 - The RX1 receive channel is a function of the upstream channel used to initiate the data exchange.
-The RX1 receive channel can be determined as follows. o RX1 Channel Number = Uplink Channel Number modulo 48, for example, when transmitting channel number is 49, the rx1 channel number is 1.
+The RX1 receive channel can be determined as follows.
+  - RX1 Channel Number = Uplink Channel Number modulo 48, for example, when transmitting channel number is 49, the rx1 channel number is 1.
 - The RX1 window data rate depends on the transmit data rate (see Table Table 37: CN470-510 Data rate offset below).
 - The RX2 (second receive window) settings uses a fixed data rate and frequency.
 Default parameters are 505.3 MHz / DR0